openflexo-team/openflexo-production/packaging-tools/src/site/markdown/CreateANewInstallableDistro.md

 3. if you want to make to distribution available on the download server, you must know the name and path of the directory where your files will be deployed, and ensure that it exists on the download server

+Also, to be able to test your configuration, you will probably need to be able to use _Maven_ on the command line.
+Required versions are:
+* Maven: 3.x
+* JdK: 1.7.xx

 ### Files needed in the project

 All the files listed here must be present in your project before you start the customization of the distribution building process.